ethicka/bingo/README.md

 # Bingo Caller

-A modern, responsive web application for calling Bingo numbers in a classroom or PTA setting.
-Built with SvelteKit and designed for display on large screens (4K TVs, projectors).
+A modern, responsive Bingo caller web app built with SvelteKit and Tailwind CSS, perfect for classrooms and PTA events with support for 4K displays and mobile devices.

 ## Features